Aliases for BCAR3 Gene

 GeneCards Summary for BCAR3 Gene

 BCAR3 (Breast Cancer Anti-Estrogen Resistance 3) is a Protein Coding gene.
-Diseases associated with BCAR3 include breast cancer and venezuelan equine encephalitis.
-Among its related pathways are Regulation of CDC42 activity.
+Diseases associated with BCAR3 include Estrogen Resistance and Breast Cancer.
+Among its related pathways are Regulation of CDC42 activity and Tyrosine Kinases / Adaptors.
 GO annotations related to this gene include guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is SH2D3A.
+An important paralog of this gene is SH2D3C.

 UniProtKB/Swiss-Prot for BCAR3 Gene